Punjab to conduct urban local body polls in November

 Notifications issued for 39 municipal councils, while the schedule for five corporations namely Amritsar, Patiala, Jalandhar, Ludhiana and Phagwara to be announced after the delimitation exercise

-The Aam Aadmi Party (AAP) government in Punjab will go for civic body polls of 39 municipal councils and notified committees and five municipal corporations in the first half of November month.
+Elections to 39 municipal councils and nagar panchayats in Punjab will be held between November 1 and 15, according to a government notification.
 The state government has written to the state election commission to start the process of conducting polls in the first fortnight of November.

 A notification for the polls in 39 councils and committees was issued two days ago and that of five corporations, where the delimitation exercise is underway, will be issued shortly.
 The municipal corporations that are due for the polls include Amritsar, Patiala, Jalandhar, Ludhiana and Phagwara.